5 Low-Impact Gym Workout Exercises (2023 UPDATE)

 When it comes to senior wellness, the effect of exercise on physical and mental health cannot be overstated.
 Staying active is an essential part of healthy aging.
 However, certain ailments like arthritis can make exercise seem like a chore.
+Low impact gym workout exercises are created to be the easiest on joints and ligaments.
 Fortunately, there are plenty of low-impact exercises that can be done at the gym or in a class that can ease the symptoms of arthritis, help you maintain a healthy body weight, increase circulation and flexibility, and improve overall health.

 The CDC recommends that seniors get an average of 2 hours and 30 minutes of exercise every week to stay healthy.
 Taking a 30 minute walk five times a week can be a great start toward a regular exercise routine.
 Walking is one of the most beneficial ways to build endurance, and its gentle impact on joints means that it can be practiced later in life.
 If you’re new to walking, start slowly and gradually increase the length of time and distance.
 Finding a comfortable pair of shoes is very important to ensure that your feet have proper support.
 If you don’t want to exercise alone, find a friend or family member to take a walk with you a few times each week.
 Walking can be done outdoors or on a treadmill at a moderate pace.